 Stemmer’s Sign Test

-There is no single test to diagnoses lipedema.
+There is no single test to diagnose lipedema.
 Tests, however, are important to rule out a related disorder.

-NOTE: Lipedema is pronounced and spelled several different ways.
+NOTE: Lipedema is pronounced and spelled in several different ways.
 It is pronounced as lip-edema and lipo-edema – it can also be spelled lipedema, lipoedema, lipodema and Lipödem.
-The spelling are all correct but one or two spellings are predominantly used in different countries.
+The spellings are all correct but one or two spellings are predominantly used in different countries.